-- Seat the class in a circle around a variety of items from around the room, from your kitchen etc. Ensure items like 1kg bag of sugar or a 1 litre container of milk or water are included in the items as such items will become useful benchmarks.
+- Seat the class in a circle around a variety of items from around the room, from your kitchen, environment etc. Ensure items like 1kg bag of sugar or a 1 litre container of milk or water are included in the items as such items will become useful benchmarks.

 - On large sheets of paper draw and label the following buckets.